intelligentsupply/Auraly-Logic/README.md

-# ECHO.EXE - An Autonomous AI by DEv
+# Myth Frame - An Autonomous AI by DEv

 <div align="center">